Mochimochi07/Readme/README.md

 Im still active but i will not be coding at the moment.
-Next time im going to try harder and generate x4 more effort. yeah, i also have techniques for that. in terms of coding, I might be back after a week.
+Next time im going to try harder and generate x4 more effort. yeah, i also have techniques for that.
+Its not very easy being burnt out all the time. in terms of coding, I might be back after a week.